JavaTMP/JavaTMP/docs/pages/java-bootstrap-backend-features-and-resources.md

 1. Create a Java Web Application Project from NetBeans IDE 8.2 new web application project.

-2. Copy all static files and resources from JavaTMP-Static-Ajax-Starter/-RTL projects.
+2. Copy all static files and resources from JavaTMP-Static-Ajax projects.

 3. Convert all .html pages and Ajax snippets to .jsp equivalent and move them to /WEB-INF to be restricted access through servlets only.
 4.  add `<%@page contentType="text/html" pageEncoding="UTF-8"%>` to the top of all JSP pages.